With so much to do in Victoria and it’s surrounds you’ve got to prioritize searching for a decent coffee to kick start the day!

 Check out this Guided Nature Walking Tour in Francis King Park.

-If you’re seeking a favourite of locals, and one of the few restaurants that offer a more sophisticated dining experience a level above your typical Victoria diner, then be sure to book a table at the Artisan Bistro.
+If you’re seeking a favorite of locals, and one of the few restaurants that offer a more sophisticated dining experience a level above your typical Victoria diner, then be sure to book a table at the Artisan Bistro.

 The modern, spacious, and inviting restaurant has an understated yet pleasant feel.
 The staff are attentive but unobtrusive, and always approach your table with a smile.